yume-chan/ya-webadb/libraries/scrcpy/README.md

 ## Transport agnostic

-Although it was initially written to use with `@yume-chan/adb`, the `ScrcpyClient` class can be used with any transportation.
-More details later.
+It was initially designed to be used with `@yume-chan/adb`, but now it can also to used with any other transportation.

 ## Prepare server binary

 Scrcpy needs a server binary running on the device in order to work.
 This package doesn't ship with one.

-You can download the server binary from official releases (https://github.com/Genymobile/scrcpy/releases) yourself, or use the built-in `fetch-scrcpy-server` script to automate the process.
+You can download the server binary from official releases (https://github.com/Genymobile/scrcpy/releases), or use the built-in `fetch-scrcpy-server` script to automate the process.

 The server binary is subject to [Apache License 2.0](https://github.com/Genymobile/scrcpy/blob/master/LICENSE).

 ### `fetch-scrcpy-server`

-To use the script, first add `gh-release-fetch@3` to your `devDependencies`.
-It's not automatically installed to minimize download size.
+To use the script, first add `gh-release-fetch@3` to `devDependencies` of your `package.json`.
+It's an optional peer dependency fpr minimized download size.

-Then you can execute it from terminal:
+Then you can invoke it in a terminal:

 ```
 $ npx fetch-scrcpy-server <version>